 PE and Sport

-PE lessons are also conducted each week by our specialist PE teacher.
-In addition to this, our Infants classes participate in a weekly sports program held at Grant Reserve Coogee.
+PE lessons are conducted each week by our specialist PE teacher and cover a range of fundamental movement skills and sports throughout the year.
+In addition to this, Infants classes participate in a weekly sports program held at Grant Reserve Coogee.
 The excellent facilities at the University of New South Wales and their qualified sports instructors are utilised as part of the school’s sporting program for Years 3 to 6.
-All students in Kindergarten to Year 6 participate in a developmental swimming program throughout the year, also at the University of NSW.
+Students may also visit Allsorts Fitness Centre Alexandria, Coogee Diggers Fitness Centre and other local sporting facilities as part of their program.
+All students in Kindergarten to Year 6 participate in a developmental swimming program throughout the year, held at the University of NSW or Coogee Diggers Fitness Centre.

-The school organises a swimming, athletics and cross country carnival each year and there are opportunities for children with particular sporting talents to represent the school at the inter-school level through to the national level in these and other sports.
+The school organises a swimming, athletics and cross country carnival each year.
+There are opportunities for children with particular sporting ability to represent the school at inter-school level through to the national level in these and other sports.

-The school also participates in a variety of team gala days including AFL, rugby, netball, indoor soccer, league and basketball.
+The school also participates in a variety of team gala days including AFL, rugby, netball, futsal, league, basketball and cricket.

 Under the direction of a specialist Music teacher, all students in Kindergarten to Year 6 participate in rich and comprehensive developmental Music Program.
 Students have opportunity to participate in a number of additional school Music programs such as the choir, school orchestra and small ensemble groups.
 The school also provides opportunity, through specialist tutors, for individual or small group lessons in piano, string, woodwind, brass and percussion instruments.
 Voice tuition is also available.